Prepare data for MOSClip analysis

 Two-class analysis on modules

 This step will take some minutes.
-For this reason, we will save the final output in the directory “MOSresults”, and in case of future analyses we will load it from there.
+For this reason, we’ll save the final output in the directory “MOSresults”, and in case of future analyses we’ll load it from there.

 if (file.exists(paste0(dirname, "twoClassM.rds"))){